-7.1 Status of Corrective Actions from 2022 Monitoring Report
+7.1 Status of Corrective Actions from 2023 Monitoring Report

-There were four corrective actions indicated as a result of the monitoring and evaluation performed in FY22.
-The issues and corrective actions, along with the status of each issue, are presented in Table 7-1.
+There was one corrective action indicated as a result of the monitoring and evaluation performed in FY23.
+The issue, corrective action, and status are presented in Table 7-1.

 Table 7-1 Status of Previous Corrective Actions and Follow-Up Actions